Search Results

 WAGR syndrome is a genetic condition caused by a deletion of genes located on chromosome 11, often causing eye problems and increased risk of cancer in babies.

-… WAGR syndrome is a rare genetic condition caused by a deletion of a group of genes … cancer, and mental disability. … WAGR syndrome is a rare genetic condition that can affect both boys and girls.
-Babies … or her body.
-This is called mosaic WAGR syndrome.
-Genetic counseling is helpful for determining whether there may be an …
+… WAGR syndrome is a rare genetic condition caused by a deletion of a group of genes … WAGR syndrome is a rare genetic condition that can affect both boys and girls.
+Babies … 11 that is affected).
+Chromosomes are packages of genetic characteristics.
+There are 22 pairs of chromosomes …

 Genetic Disorders